 Find the full printable recipe with specific measurements below.

-- Sugar: Since the pumpkin can be rather bland on it’s own, the sugar is essential.
+• Sugar: Since the pumpkin can be rather bland on its own, sugar is essential.
 I also love to roll the dough balls in it before baking.

 How to Make Pumpkin Snickerdoodles

-Ready in under an hour, these pumpkin snickerdoodles will become your new favorite fall cookie to bake all season long!
+Ready in under an hour, these pumpkin snickerdoodles will become your new favorite fall cookie to bake all season long.
+They are so soft and sweet!

-- Mix the dough.
+• Mix the dough.
 Whisk the dry ingredients together in a medium bowl.
-In a separate large bowl, cream together the softened butter and sugar using an electric mixer.
+In a separate large mixing bowl, cream together the softened butter and sugar using an electric hand mixer or stand mixer.
 Once smooth and fluffy, add in the vanilla and egg.
 Then stir in the pumpkin.
 Mix the dry ingredients in with the wet ingredients until combined.

-- Roll in sugar.
-Mix the remaining sugar, cinnamon and pumpkin spice in a small bowl.
-Then roll the cookie dough into 1-inch balls and then roll into the cinnamon sugar mixture until coated.
+• Roll in sugar.
+Mix the remaining sugar, cinnamon, and pumpkin spice in a small bowl.
+Then use a cookie scoop and roll the cookie dough into 1-inch balls and then roll into the cinnamon sugar mixture until coated.
 Place on a prepared baking sheet.

 Expert Tips

-- Extra chocolate on top.
+• Extra chocolate on top.
 Before going into the oven, press a few extra white chocolate chips on the tops of the cookie dough balls.
-Not only does this make them look pretty, but it adds the perfect amount of chocolate in each bite!
+Not only does this make them look pretty, but it adds the perfect amount of chocolate to each bite!

 Recipe FAQs